ydnakashi/ydnakashi/README.md

 - 🤔 I’m looking for help with ...
 - 👯 I’m looking to collaborate on ...
 -->
+### A computer science student in management & business systems stream from Canada

 - 🔭 I’m currently working on Python and AI integration
 - 🌱 I’m currently learning penetration testing with HackTheBox